wenzel-lab/syringe-pumps-and-controller/1_printing.md

 ## Clean-up of printed parts {pagestep}

->!! **Be careful when removing brim:** To avoid injury, first remove the bulk of the brim without a knife.
+>!! **Be careful when removing the brim:** To avoid injury, first remove the bulk of the brim without a knife.
 Remove the remaining brim with a peeling action as described below.

 Carefully remove the printing brim from all parts.
 To remove brim: